Blog Best Practices: Securing Data at Rest, in Use, and in Motion

 There are a number of effective ways to secure data in motion.
 The best method to ensure that your messages and attachments remain confidential is to transmit them through an easy-to-use data encryption platform that integrates with your existing systems and workflows.
 This not only prevents careless mistakes, but ease of use helps mitigate risky shortcuts.
 Users should be able to send and receive encrypted messages directly from their standard email service.
 More than 29% of organizations place this capability on their email encryption and customer experience ‘wish list’.2

 The encryption service your organization uses should be used for desktops and all user devices with data access.
 It is also important that the service offers and supports mobile email applications.
-It is reported that 59% of Millennials check their email using their mobile device3, but more than 39% of organizations currently using email encryption say the number of ways users can securely interact with them is limited.2
+With most email opens now occurring on mobile devices, secure mobile access is non-negotiable, especially with the widespread use of encrypted messaging apps, hybrid SaaS, and eSIM-based device authentication.
+Yet, 39% of organizations say users still face limited options for securely interacting across devices.2

 How to Conduct an Effective Risk Assessment